Skip to main content

 Connect to the OData API

 The Gimmal Records OData API allows you to access reporting data in your Gimmal Records cloud tenant from reporting tools such as Excel, Tableau, and Power BI.
-This article walks you through connecting to the API with Power BI Desktop.
+Any application that can consume an OData connection can be used.
+This article walks you through connecting to the API using Power BI Desktop.

 Prerequisites